CrunchyData/crunchy-katacoda/postgresql-devel/basics/basictable/intro.md

 # Create table in PostgreSQL

 Goal of this tutorial is to introduce you to basic concepts of create table using simple business scenario.
-In this tutorial we will learn to :-
+In this tutorial you will learn to :-

 * Create simple tables with basic data types.
 *	Create basic constraints primary key, foreign key and check constraint.